owenm2034/CS-476-Project/README.md

 the root of the project
     - This will run `Database/init.sql`
     - This will run `Database/Migrations/AddUniversities.sql`
-    - To add a script see `compose.yml`
+    - To add a migration script to setup see `compose.yml`

 ## Accounts